 - have a picnic

 - see some farm animals (chickens, pigs, goats, horses, dogs, ducks and geese)

 - play in the kids play area (sand pit, swings, slide and cubby house)

 - buy jams, honey (from hives on the farm) and other small products at the farm shop

 My boys have also been treated to a sit on a quad bike.
 This was thanks to two lovely sons of the family running the farm, who help with making sure people are picking in the right area.

 Canoelands Orchard do farm tours and run school education visits.
 For group visits (20+), you need to book ahead.

-The orchard is open 9am to 5pm, 7 days a week during stone fruit harvest time.
+The orchard is open 9am to 5pm, 7 days a week during stone fruit harvest time (late October to late December).
 Keep in mind that Sunday is their busiest day and arriving earlier in the day is recommended.

 During tomato picking season (March to August), they are open weekends (9am to 3pm), but you need to make a booking to visit on a weekday.

 The cost to pick your own fruit is $5 per adult, $3 children (age 5-15) and kids under 5 are free.
 NOTE: during school holidays all kids are FREE.
 There is also a family entry (2 adults and 2 or more kids age 5-15) for $16.
 You pay this fee at the shop shed before heading out to the orchard.
 They give you environmental bags to use for picking as well as explain where to pick fruit from.
 All fruit picked must be purchased at the per kilo price.